• Skip to main content

 If you want to make homemade muffins this fall and looking for a delicious and easy-to-make recipe this recipe for Apple Cinnamon Streusel Muffins is the winner!
 Perfect for a quick breakfast on the go, to sip with a warm cup of coffee, pack in a school lunch, or even snack on.

-Embrace the flavors of fall with this easy-to-make homemade Apple Cinnamon Streusel Muffins recipe.
-Perfect way to use up a few apples!
+Embrace the flavors of fall with this easy-to-make homemade Apple Cinnamon Muffins with a crumb top.
+This recipe comes together in under an hour and is the perfect way to use up a few apples!

 5 from 1 vote